Robert Harley, 1st Earl of Oxford and Earl Mortimer: Lord High Treasurer: 1711–1714

 On 23 May 1711 the minister became Baron Harley, of Wigmore in the County of Hereford, and Earl of Oxford and Earl Mortimer (the latter, despite its form, being a single peerage).
 Harley claimed the title of Oxford because of his relationship through marriage to the previous holders, the De Veres.
 The title of Earl Mortimer was added in case a claim was laid to the Oxford earldom.
 On 29 May he was appointed Lord Treasurer, and on 25 October 1712 became a Knight of the Garter.

 A further attempt was made on his life in November with the Bandbox Plot, in which a hat-box, armed with loaded pistols to be triggered by a thread within the package was sent to him; the assassination attempt was forestalled by the prompt intervention of Jonathan Swift.

 With the sympathy which these attempted assassinations had evoked, and with the skill which the Lord Treasurer possessed for conciliating the calmer members of either political party, he passed several months in office without any loss of reputation.
 He rearranged the nation's finances, and continued to support her generals in the field with ample resources for carrying on the campaign, though his emissaries were in communication with the French King, and were settling the terms of a peace independently of England's allies.
 After many weeks of vacillation and intrigue, when the negotiations were frequently on the point of being interrupted, the preliminary peace was signed, and in spite of the opposition of the Whig majority in the House of Lords, which was met by the creation of twelve new peers nicknamed Harley's Dozen, the much-vexed Treaty of Utrecht was brought to a conclusion on 31 March 1713.
-The Whig cry of "No Peace Without Spain", was not sufficient to block Parliamentary approval of the Treaty.
+The Whig cry of "No Peace Without Spain", was not sufficient to block Parliamentary approval of the Treaty, but did lead to the defeat of the ministry's French commerce bill in June 1713.